What is Coral Restoration, and Can it Save Coral Reefs?

 In some situations, corals can be bred to be more heat tolerant—these are sometimes called “super

 corals.”
-While this sounds promising, a new study that we recently collaborated on shows that in order for these types of outplanting projects to be effective at protecting corals from climate change, they would need to be done at a large scale for hundreds of years in conjunction with efforts to reduce local threats to coral reefs.
+While this sounds promising, a study that we collaborated on shows that in order for these types of outplanting projects to be effective at protecting corals from climate change, they would need to be done at a large scale for hundreds of years in conjunction with efforts to reduce local threats to coral reefs.

 That’s not to say that growing corals and planting them in the wild isn’t worthwhile—it can be a great